junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas ducks his head.
 "Dean, now that I'm myself again, may I propose that we go to Heaven then Hell together?"

-Dean answers with a smile, "Don't use the word 'propose' in a sentence like that again.
+Dean answers with a smile, "Don't use the word 'propose' in a sentence like that again unless you mean honeymoon.
 And yes, let's kick some fat asses."

 <br>